Climate change in Oklahoma: Politics of climate change in Oklahoma

 In 2015, surveys identified Woodward County, Oklahoma as one of the most climate skeptical counties in the United States.

 Oklahoma is home to Senator Jim Inhofe, who served from 1994 to 2023 and is known for throwing a snowball in the US Senate in 2015 "in an effort to disprove what he sees as alarmist conclusions about man-made climate change," and to politician and climate skeptic Jim Bridenstine.
 Bridenstine modified his positions on climate upon becoming NASA administrator in 2018.
-Former Oklahoma attorney general Scott Pruitt, who has been closely allied with the fossil fuel industry, served as Environmental Protection Agency Administrator from 2017-2018.
+Former Oklahoma attorney general Scott Pruitt, who has been closely allied with the fossil fuel industry, served as Environmental Protection Agency Administrator from 2017 to 2018.

 Flooding is a major concern in the state, especially in the wake of unusually heavy rains.
 Cities such as Tulsa are responding with flood control efforts in preparation for extreme weather events, without using the term climate change.

 Despite current debates on appropriate terminology, when viewed from a historical rather than a political perspective, it is clear that the climate of Oklahoma has changed considerably since the dust storms of the 1930s, which occurred after years of drought and poor farming practices.
-Online course resources have been assembled by a NASA, NSF and NOAA-supported program, "The Earth System Science Education Alliance (ESSEA)" under the title "Dust Bowl: Is Climate Change Starting Another?," enabling students to assess the history of the 1930s Dust Bowl from a 21st century perspective of computers and space-based data collection.
+Online course resources have been assembled by a NASA, NSF and NOAA-supported program, "The Earth System Science Education Alliance (ESSEA)" under the title "Dust Bowl: Is Climate Change Starting Another?," enabling students to assess the history of the 1930s Dust Bowl from a 21st-century perspective of computers and space-based data collection.